Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

 **From the above example, two important observations can be made:**

-1. CAN and SITE uplinks are not in the *clean run* model.
+1. [CAN](../../../glossary.md#customer-access-network-can) and SITE uplinks are not in the "clean run" model.
 This means that these ports will not be configured.

 1. Critically, cell `I38` has a name of `sw-spinx-002`.
 This should be noted as a misspelling of `sw-spine-002` and corrected.